Last Updated on May 19, 2022 @ 6:27 pm

 The Burden of Proof

-If you are seeking sole custody, you are telling the court that the children are better off in your custody alone.
+If you are seeking sole custody, (or as commonly referred to in many states now, “Primary Allocation of Parental Responsibility”), you are telling the court that the children are better off in your custody alone and with you being the primary decision maker for significant child-rearing decisions like medical, school, or religion.
 This is a large burden to prove to the court and one in which you need to be very careful about presenting.
 Unless there are extenuating circumstances, such as a situation where there is a legitimate danger to the child, the courts will not want to exclude either parent from the life of the child.
 If, up until this point, both parents have been active in the life of the children, why is one parent now claiming he or she should be the sole caretaker of the children?

 When trying to prove to the court that you are in fact the better parent, some parents will take the route of trying to discredit the other parent.
-While claims are sometimes legitimate, bringing up issues that simply bother you will not be taken seriously by the court.
+While some of these claims may be legitimate, bringing up issues that simply bother you will not be taken seriously by the court.
 This will come off as an attack on the other parent and actually makes you look less desirable to the judge rather than proving how bad of a parent your ex-spouse is.
 The line of presenting yourself as the better parent vs attacking your ex can be very fine.
+It likely involves mistakes (significant) that your ex may have made, but it should primarily focus on the positives in your life: stability of your home, school rankings near you, hours that you work, past and current involvement in your child’s life, who makes and attends medical appointments, etc. The list is endless, but should be the focus of your case.
+This all comes down to how well you present yourself to the court.

 Presenting Yourself at the Better Parent